Aldehyde tag: Development

-The modification of cysteine or, more rarely, serine by FGE is a rather unusual posttranslational modification that was discovered in the late 1990s.
+The modification of cysteine or, more rarely, serine by FGE is an uncommon posttranslational modification that was discovered in the late 1990s.
 The deficiency of FGE leads to an overall deficiency of functional sulfatases due to a lack of α-formylglycine formation vital for the sulfatases to perform their function.
 FGE is essential for protein modification and need of high specificity and conversion rate is given in the native setting, which makes this reaction applicable in chemical and synthetic biology.